rapidsai/dask-cuda/docs/source/quickstart.rst

     $ dask-cuda-worker 127.0.0.1:8786

-To connect this cluster to a client:
+To connect a client to this cluster:

 .. code-block:: python